GM HMI Lab:

-The GM Human-Machine Interaction (HMI) Lab is interested in the future of transportation.
+The General Motors Human-Machine Interaction (GM HMI) Lab is interested in the future of transportation.
 We imagine what that future will look, sound, and feel like.
-We figure out how will people interact with their vehicles, and what will they do while being driven around by the virtual chauffeurs of autonomous (self-driving) cars.
+We figure out how people will interact with their vehicles, and what they will do while being driven around by the virtual chauffeurs of autonomous (self-driving) cars.

 Our lab is an interdisciplinary group open to all majors.
-Currently, students from Industrial Design, Computing, Psychology, Mechanical Engineering, and other engineering fields work together, to imagine novel transportation design concepts.
-We are specifically investigating HMI: Imagining new vehicle experiences, creating and prototyping potential solutions, and testing the efficacy of our designs, using road simulation software, head up displays, and advanced eye tracking systems.
+Currently, students from industrial design, computing, psychology, mechanical engineering, and other engineering fields work together to imagine novel transportation design concepts.
+We are specifically investigating HMI: Imagining new vehicle experiences, creating and prototyping potential solutions, and testing the efficacy of our designs using road simulation software, heads-up displays, and advanced eye tracking systems.

 Our real-world driving simulator — a 2010 Chevy Malibu that's been cut into three sections — allows us to easily and rapidly change controls and parts to test out concepts.
 Students who join our lab can expect a track involving all majors, progressing through a learning-by-doing methodology, from basic to advanced skills.